openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/ServiceCollaborationOverview.md

 has_children: true
 ---

+# Service Collaboration

 This document is designed to describe different service collaboration examples.
-It should act as a starting point to easily understanding the architecture of the Open Integration Hub.
+It acts as a starting point to easily understanding the architecture of the Open Integration Hub.
 Most of the examples are triggered by user interactions (e.g. starting a flow) and only the "happy path" i.e. success scenario is described.

 Each example is described through a graphical overview, a textual description and pre-conditions.
-For further information for a specific version please have a look at the [services](https://openintegrationhub.github.io//docs/Services/Services.html) itself.
+For further information for a specific version please have a look at the [services](https://openintegrationhub.github.io//docs/Services/Services.html).

 - [Starting a flow](#starting-a-flow)
   - [Flow repository](#flow-repository)